 Grace to you!

-At least four qualities of Christ as the Good Shepherd are evident from the Gospel of John 10:1-10.
+At least four qualities of Christ as the Good Shepherd are evident here:

-1. He searches for the lust or those shut out of access to salvation (Jn 9:34-35), to bring them to greener pastures.
-Meditate on the message of Psalm 23—“The Lord is my shepherd.”
-Even when the sheep are strayed, God keeps searching and reaching out for them.
-Remember the three parables of forgiveness in Luke 15, also called the three parables of mercy.
-Hence we must pray for shepherds (Church leaders) whose primary call and desire is to follow the Good Shepherd, and search for, reach out to people who are away from the route of salvation.
-Care for souls is the primary call of the shepherd who follows the example of Christ, the Good Shepherd.
+1. Christ searches for the lust or those shut out of access to salvation (Jn 9:34-35), to bring them to greener pastures.
+Meditate on the message of Psalm 23—“The Lord is my shepherd."
+Care for souls is the most important call of the shepherd who follows the example of Christ, the Good Shepherd.

 3. Jesus, the Good Shepherd, leads the way.
-"He goes before them and the sheep follow him…”(Jn 10:4).
-Meaning: Jesus was a true servant-leader who leads the way even when the route is rough and turbulent.
-We pray for shepherds who will be courageous to lead and serve as Christ did amidst the hazards connected with the priestly and religious life.
+"He goes before them, and the sheep follow him…”(Jn 10:4).
+Meaning: Jesus was a true servant-leader who leads the way, even when the route is rough and turbulent.
+So must any shepherd.

 God love you.
 Bless you.

 [Easter Fourth Sunday of Easter A: Good Shepherd Sunday: Reading Act 2:14 A, 36 – 41; 1 Peter 2: 20B –25, Jn 10:1- 10]